 We can summarize the following probable reasons for removal of GST audit as per minutes of one of the GST council meeting-

-Receipt of a lot of negative feedback with regard to the filing of an GST annual return and reconciliation statement for the Financial Year 2017-2018.
+Receipt of a lot of negative feedback with regard to the annual GST return filing and reconciliation statement for the Financial Year 2017-2018.

-Continuous extension of due date for filing of an annual return and reconciliation statement for the Financial Year 2017-2018.
+Continuous extension of due date for filing of GSTR 9 annual return and reconciliation statement for the Financial Year 2017-2018.
 Notably, the same was extended seven times.

 Increase in cost of compliance for smaller taxpayers as filing of reconciliation statement required certification from the Chartered Accountant or a Cost Accountant.